 - Nature's Powerhouse

 - Tableland Regional Gallery

-This year the Standards Program worked with a diverse group of galleries and museums from across the Far North Qld regions of Cooktown and Atherton.
+The 2011 Standards Program worked with a diverse group of galleries and museums from across the Far North Qld regions of Cooktown and Atherton.

 M&GSQ is pleased to acknowledge the support of Cooktown & District Historical Society Inc and the Regional Arts Development Fund that made it possible to bring this program to Cooktown.
 This Regional Arts Development Fund is a Queensland Government and Cook Shire Council partnership to support local arts and culture.